chrisliebaer/salvage/README.md

 The following labels are used to configure a crane and need to present on the salvage container:

 * `salvage.cranes.<name>.image`: The image of this crane.
-* `salvage.cranes.<name>.pullOnRun`: Whether to pull the image before running the crane, regardless of whether it is already present on the docker daemon.
-Defaults to `false`.
+* `salvage.cranes.<name>.pullOnRun`: Whether to pull the image before running the crane, regardless of whether it is already present on the Docker daemon.
+Defaults to false.
-* `salvage.cranes.<name>.env.<key>`: Environment variables to pass to the crane.
+* `salvage.cranes.<name>.env.<key>`: Additional environment variables to pass to the crane.
 For example `salvage.cranes.<name>.env.S3_BUCKET=my-bucket`.
 * `salvage.cranes.<name>.mount.<volume>`: Mounts a volume to the crane.
 The volume will be mounted at the specified path.
 For exmaple `salvage.cranes.<name>.mount.my-volume=/cache`.

-**Note:** Crane volumes are resolved on a global level, so you need to reference the volume by its name on the docker daemon, not the name of the volume in the `volume` section of the compose file.
+A few notes on crane volumes:

-**Note:** While no backup is in progress, no crane containers will exist on the docker daemon.
+* Crane volumes are resolved on a global level, so you need to reference the volume by its name on the docker daemon, not the name of the volume in the `volume` section of the compose file.

-This means volumes usually attached to crane containers, are not attached to anything and thus will appear as orphaned.
+* When no backup is in progress, crane containers will not exist on the docker daemon.
-Depending on how you run your docker host and what other processes interact with it, someone might delete these volumes.
+  As a result, volumes usually attached to crane containers will appear as orphaned and might be deleted depending on how you run your docker host and what other processes interact with it.
-To prevent this, you can attach the volume to salve itself.
+  To prevent this, you can attach the volume to the salvage container itself.
   In order to establish a stable mount point that will never clash with any future updates, please mount the volume at `/mnt/dummy/`.

 An example excerpt of a salvage container with a crane volume attached might look like this: